GrapesJS/grapesjs/docs/modules/Blocks.md

 With the component-oriented approach, you put yourself in a risk of conflicting styles and having a lot of useless redundant styles definitions in your project JSON.

-With the HTML string, if you remove all related elements, the editor is not even able to clean those styles from the project JSON, as there is no safe way to connect them.
+With the HTML string, if you remove all related elements, the editor is not able to clean those styles from the project JSON, as there is no safe way to connect them.